mattmcspirit/azurestack/deployment/multinode/README.md

 ### Step 3 - Centralize your certificates ###
 In order to use the AzSPoC.ps1 script with a multinode deployment, you will need to import certificates for the App Service and Database Resource Providers, assuming you're going to deploy those RPs.
 If so, please read this carefully:

 The following table describes the endpoints and certificates required for the SQL and MySQL adapters and for App Service.
-You don't need to copy these certificates to the Azure Stack deployment folder.
-Instead, you provide these certificates when you install the additional resource providers.

 |Scope (per region)|Certificate|Required certificate subject and Subject Alternative Names (SANs)|SubDomain namespace|
 |-----|-----|-----|-----|